 Also, Caveman Morrison frontman Tym Morrison has uploaded a new original song to his YouTube channel!
 Joining a re-done and better quality version of his other new song "Suicide Bike Ride", he posted a track named "I'll Be There" on Sunday, which is a completed version of a love song he wrote a decade ago.
 Well composed and performed, Tym's vocals fit nicely on this emotional track, though I have a feeling some metalheads will enjoy the guitar solo and more dramatic ending the most!
 Check out Tym's newest solo song below!

-Finally for today, here's three assorted shorter news stories from the last while, all relating to additions or deletions to our band links!
+Finally for today, here's two assorted shorter news stories from the last while, all relating to additions or deletions to our band links!
 These are in alphabetical order by band name, as usual:

 - I've removed the MySpace page for defunct Sault Michigan alternative hard rock quartet Askew'd from our links, as their only posted song was an Apple commercial for some reason, rather than an original recording, so there's not enough surviving info there after MySpace's layout changeover to keep them in our links.
 Only visibly active in August 2007, Askew'd has some creative and intriguing themes and plans, but hopefully their members stay active in music!